lisztian/cucumber-jvm-parallel-plugin/README.md

 This is a pain to maintain and not very DRY.

 This is where the cucumber-jvm-parallel-plugin comes in.
-This plugin automatically generates a Cucumber JUnit or TestNG runner for each feature file found in your project.
+This plugin automatically generates a Cucumber JUnit or TestNG runner for each scenario, each Scenario Outline as well as feature wise runner for feature files found in your project.

 Usage
 -----